 Ad fatigue: Pre-roll and mid-roll ads frustrate viewers.
 Reddit threads describe negative sentiment when ads interrupt stream viewing.

 Limited targeting: Compared to Meta or Google, Twitch's targeting options feel basic.
-Redditors describe difficulty reaching specific audience segments beyond broad categories.
+Redditors describe difficulty reaching specific audience segments beyond broad categories, though Reddit interest targeting offers more granular audience segmentation for complementary campaigns.

 High costs: Twitch advertising can be expensive, particularly for smaller advertisers.
 Reddit discussions note CPMs of $10-30 depending on targeting.